-Wild edible plants are a great way to add variety to your diet.
+Wild edible plants are a great way to add variety to your diet and increase your nutritional intake.
 Because they have not been hybridized to withstand the rigors of our modern food distribution system, they typically have a higher nutrient content.
 If that isn’t enough, they often require less water and vigorously grow in Colorado’s climate, soil conditions, and altitude.
 Learn about these nutritious plants at one of our workshops!

 “Thank you Tamara!
 You did such a wonderful job teaching our children.
 We hiked up to the reservoirs in Palmer Lake this weekend and they identified all the edible plants they knew all the way up!
 They haven’t stopped talking about it.
-They are taking care to talk to their plants and ignore the others.
-We’ll keep you posted on how the experiment goes.
 Thanks again for a great day and for the attached information.
 I know I’m learning a lot!” -Jennifer

 “I think we all had a very enlightening evening last night and thank Tamara for her expertise!!” – John